neu-se/CS4530-CS5500-Spring-2021/assignments/hw4.md

 * Have no `@ts-ignore` or `eslint-disable` annotations in the code that you write

 ## Part 1 - Listing the existing rooms
 Your first task will be to implement the table that lists the public rooms on the landing page of the app.
-This table is located in the `TownSelection` component in `TownSettings.tsx`.
+This table is located in the `TownSelection` component in `TownSelection.tsx`.
 The handout includes the following table with demonstration row:
 ```jsx
 <Table>
     <TableCaption placement="bottom">Publicly Listed Towns</TableCaption>